Mikaela/mikaela.github.io/n/gpg.md

 sitemap: false
 ---

-Quick GPG note where I may find it.
+# Quick GPG notes where I may find them

 To create an Ed25519 key, or whatever will be the default version in the future as defined by your GPG version: